souravskr/Google-Play-Store-Analysis/README.md

 1. Python 3.7
 2. Pip (usually installed by default with Python 3)
 3. A Kaggle account ([More Information can be found here](https://www.kaggle.com/), and details about the configuration of the Kaggle certificates can be found in the _Kaggle Notes_ section contained within this README.md file )
+    * If you have trouble obtaining your own key, you can also run `bash kagglecheck.sh`.
+This script will generate a key for you to use and be able to download the necessary data

 # Installation

 There are 2 recommended ways to set up your environment to run the scripts, both of which will be described here.
 We are also assuming that you have already downloaded, or cloned, the repository, and have moved into the _Project_ directory.

 ## Installation Method 1